AdobeDocs/analytics.en/help/analyze/report-builder/create-a-data-block.md

 ## Configure the data block

-Configure the initial data block parameters for the Data block location, Data views, and a Date range.
+Configure the initial data block parameters for the Data block location, report suites, and a Date range.

 1. Click **Create data block**.